From the book The Trouble with Physics1:

 The one thing everyone who cares about fundamental physics seems to agree on is that new ideas are needed.
 From the most skeptical critics to the most strenuous advocates of string theory, you hear the same thing: We are missing something big. … How do we find that missing idea?
 Clearly someone has to either recognize a wrong assumption we have all been making or ask a new question, so that’s the sort of person we need in order to ensure the future of fundamental physics.
 The organizational issue is then clear: Do we have a system that allows someone capable of ferreting out that wrong assumption or asking that right question into the community of people we support and (equally important) listen to?

 The answer is no, of course.
-In fact the system is designed to summarily reject ideas from someones who question existing physics.2 No real consideration is given to them, often by policy but always in practice.
+In fact the system is designed to summarily reject ideas from someones.2 No real consideration is given to them, often by policy but always in practice.
 There is a good reason for this: the odds of the idea being worthy are deemed too small to invest the review time.
-Since this system has been enacted there have been no revolutions in theoretical physics, indicating that the odds are tiny indeed!
-If you think the stagnation of physics is an acceptable price to pay to save all that time, or if you believe that a someone who questions existing physics is thereby a crackpot, please move along, nothing to see here.
+If you think the stagnation of physics is an acceptable price to pay to save all that time, or if you believe that a someone with a new physics idea is thereby a crackpot, please move along, nothing to see here.